Best daily deals

 • Sennheiser HD 58X Jubilee ($149 at Drop): Drop teamed up with Sennheiser to release the HD 58X Jubilee, which is a modern version of a limited edition pair from the past.
 This also happens to be very similar to the HD 600 and HD 650, with new drivers and a lower 150Ω impedance.

-• Sennheiser HD 559: Similar in style to the Sennheiser HD 599, the HD 559 markets itself as the more budget-friendly version of the with one less cable.
+• Sennheiser HD 559: Similar in style to the Sennheiser HD 599, the HD 559 markets itself as the more budget-friendly version with one fewer cable.

-• Sennheiser HD 569: Alternatively, for the person who likes the idea of the HD 599 but wants a closed-back isolating fit, this might be the set for you.
+• Sennheiser HD 569: Alternatively, if you like the idea of the HD 599 but want a closed-back isolating fit, this might be the set for you.

 • Sennheiser HD 650 ($399 at Amazon): This expensive set of headphones is a classic for production and audio enthusiasts.
 It has a neutral frequency response and open-backs.